warenghem/frontend/content/fr-FR/shop/hello.md

   name: Warenghem
 ---

-Renforcez votre application NuxtJS avec le module `@ nuxtjs / content`: écrivez dans un répertoire` content /` et récupérez vos fichiers Markdown, JSON, YAML et CSV via une API similaire à MongoDB, agissant comme un ** CMS Headless basé sur Git ** .
+Empower your NuxtJS application with `@nuxtjs/content` module: write in a `content/` directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a **Git-based Headless CMS**.

-## Rédaction de contenu
+## Writing content

-Apprenez à écrire votre `content /`, en prenant en charge Markdown, YAML, CSV et JSON: https://content.nuxtjs.org/writing.
+Learn how to write your `content/`, supporting Markdown, YAML, CSV and JSON: https://content.nuxtjs.org/writing.

-## Récupération du contenu
+## Fetching content

-Apprenez à récupérer votre contenu avec `$ content`: https://content.nuxtjs.org/fetching.
+Learn how to fetch your content with `$content`: https://content.nuxtjs.org/fetching.

-## Affichage du contenu
+## Displaying content

-Apprenez à afficher votre contenu Markdown avec le composant `<nuxt-content>` `directement dans votre modèle: https://content.nuxtjs.org/displaying.
+Learn how to display your Markdown content with the `<nuxt-content>` component directly in your template: https://content.nuxtjs.org/displaying.